 - Mobile device and workspace hub using the same Wi-Fi network

 To turn on the Citrix Casting feature, tap Settings and Citrix Casting on your device.

 - Web Interface does not support session roaming.
 Therefore, do not select the Add account type as Web Interface option.

-For more information about Citrix Ready workspace hub in Citrix Workspace app for Android, see Configure Citrix Ready workspace hub.
+For more information about the Citrix Ready workspace hub in Citrix Workspace app for Android, see Configure the Citrix Ready workspace hub.

-For information about Citrix Ready workspace hub, see Citrix Ready workspace hub documentation.
+For information about the Citrix Ready workspace hub, see Citrix Ready workspace hub documentation.